VITA Grant FAQs Category: Application Process

 10. Is there an average award amount or number of awards?
 What about a maximum or minimum award amount?

 No. There is no average award amount or specified number of awards.
 We do not have a maximum or minimum award amount either.

 11. Is it possible to receive a smaller amount than requested on the application?

 Yes.
 IRS may reduce the amount of the federal funds requested when awarded.
 If we do, the applicant will have the opportunity to accept the award at the reduced amount or decline the award in its entirety.

 12. Are copies of applications for prior award recipients available for review?

-Not generally; however, you may submit a Freedom of Information Act (FOIA) request.
+In order to obtain copies of applications you should submit a Freedom of Information Act (FOIA) request.
 For more information about the FOIA process, see www.irs.gov/uac/IRS-Freedom-of-Information.
 All requests should be mailed to IRS FOIA Request, HQ FOIA Stop 93, 2385 Chamblee Tucker Road, Chamblee, GA 30341.

 13. May I apply for both the VITA and Tax Counseling for the Elderly grants?

 Yes.
 Organizations may file an application for both.
 However, the sites offering services under each must be separate with their own SIDN and EFIN.
 In the event you are awarded both grants, you must ensure funds are not commingled and administrative recordkeeping must be separate.